ancheetah/iptracker/README.md

 Users should be able to:

-- View the optimal layout for each page depending on their device's screen size (only desktop version completed)
+- View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page (to do)
 - See their own IP address on the map on the initial page load (to do)
 - Search for any IP addresses or domains and see the key information and location